Shakespeare baby names have charted in the US Top Ten – think of Jessica and Olivia. The good news: more gems await discovery!

 Like Arden, Elsinore appears only as a place name – the setting for Hamlet.
 That makes it literary and romantic, but also dark.
 Still, Elsinore leads logically to nicknames like Elsie and Ellie.
 It makes an intriguing middle name substitute for stand-bys like Elizabeth or Eleanor.
 Visit Denmark today, and you’ll go to Helsingør to see Kronborg Castle, but it’s widely accepted as the model for the enduring tragic play.
 There’s even an annual Shakespeare Festival held on the castle grounds.

-The similar-sounding Amelia ranks higher, but Emilia has devoted fans, too – in fact, this name stands just outside the current Top 100.
+The similar-sounding Amelia ranks higher, but Emilia has devoted fans, too – in fact, this name is racing up the Top 100.
 Three characters answer to the name in different plays.
 Perhaps the best known is Iago’s wife in Othello.
 Though Emilia Clarke of Game of Thrones fame probably gets credit for this name’s recent surge in popularity.

 Ferdinand falls in love with Miranda in The Tempest, which is not an easy path.
 The name reads royal in several European countries, but in the US, it’s the Spanish Fernando that ranks far higher.
 Could it be because we all think first of Munro Leaf’s pacifist bull from the enduring children’s story?